LSSTDESC/TXPipe/docs/src/files.rst

 Pickle Files
 ------------

+In a few miscellaneous cases, TXPipe uses the Python pickle format for storing data.
+We are generally trying to phase this out as it is not very interpretable, but RAIL makes extensive use of this for storing trained PZ models, because they are complex and varied.

 .. list-table:: PNG Images
   :header-rows: 1

+  * - File Tag
+    - Description
   * - flow
     - Example model for simulating mock spectroscopic population
   * - lens_direct_calibration_model